urql-graphql/urql/docs/advanced/authentication.md

 ## Typical Authentication Flow

-1. Initial login
-    The user opens the application and authenticates for the first time.
+**Initial login** - the user opens the application and authenticates for the first time.
 They enter their credentials and receive an auth token.
 The token is saved to storage that is persisted though sessions, e.g. `localStorage` on the web or `AsyncStorage` in React Native.
 The token is added to each subsequent request in an auth header.

-2. Resume
-    The user opens the application after having authenticated in the past.
+**Resume** - the user opens the application after having authenticated in the past.
 In this case, we should already have the token in persisted storage.
 We fetch the token from storage and add to each request, usually as an auth header.

-3. Forced log out due to invalid token
-    The user's session could become invalid for a variety reasons:
-    - their token expired
-    - they requested to be signed out of all devices
-    - their session was invalidated remotely
+**Forced log out due to invalid token** - the user's session could become invalid for a variety reasons: their token expired, they requested to be signed out of all devices, or their session was invalidated remotely.
 In this case, we would want to also log them out in the application so they could have the opportunity to log in again.
 To do this, we want to clear any persisted storage, and redirect them to the application home or login page.

-4. User initiated log out
-    When the user chooses to log out of the application, we usually send a logout request to the API, then clear any tokens from persisted storage, and redirect them to the application home or login page.
+**User initiated log out** - when the user chooses to log out of the application, we usually send a logout request to the API, then clear any tokens from persisted storage, and redirect them to the application home or login page.

-5. Refresh (optional)
-    This is not always implemented, but given that your API supports it, the user will receive both an auth token and a refresh token, where the auth token is valid for a shorter duration of time (e.g. 1 week) than the refresh token (e.g. 6 months) and the latter can be used to request a new auth token if the auth token has expired.
+**Refresh (optional)** - this is not always implemented, but given that your API supports it, the user will receive both an auth token and a refresh token, where the auth token is valid for a shorter duration of time (e.g. 1 week) than the refresh token (e.g. 6 months) and the latter can be used to request a new auth token if the auth token has expired.
 The refresh logic is triggered either when the JWT is known to be invalid (e.g. by decoding it and inspecting the expiry date), or when an API request returns with an unauthorized response.
 For graphQL APIs, it is usually an error code, instead of a 401 HTTP response, but both can be supported.
 When the token as been successfully refreshed (this can be done as a mutation to the graphQL API or a request to a different API endpoint, depending on implementation), we will save the new token in persisted storage, and retry the failed request with the new auth header.
 The user should be logged out and persisted storage cleared if the refresh fails or if the re-executing the query with the new token fails with an auth error for the second time.

 ## Installation & Setup